 Their service is free and operates 24 hours a day.

-SEQUAL stands for Special Equipment and Aids for Living.
+The Sequal Trust aims to bridge the communication gap for disabled people by providing suitable assistive technology to people who need it most.
 If you or someone you care for suffers with communication, movement or learning difficulties, then the Sequal Trust may be able to help by providing you with access to specialist communication equipment.

 Streetforge Workshops is a small charity based in the Suffolk countryside, which offers day services to adults with various disabilities including those with multiple disabilities and mild mental health problems, sustained from a brain injury or long term condition.
 The aim of Streetforge is to enhance quality of life, and enable the people using the service achieve a sense of purpose through social skills, social enterprise and through undertaking various activities including: art and crafts, computer skills, cookery, horticulture, woodwork and joinery.